forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 Situations with an **increased** spread:
 * [Geographical Analysis](#geographical-analysis): Covid-19 waves across the world are predated by uncomfortable climate conditions:
   * Cold temperatures below 15 degrees during the day and below 10 degrees at night => indoor heating
-  * Hot outside temperatures above 30 degrees or above 25 degrees combined with intense sun.
+  * Hot outdoor air temperatures above 30 degrees or above 25 degrees combined with intense sun.
 But only in countries where air-conditioners are widespread (mostly wealthier, industrialized countries).
 * [Large Scale Sporting Events](#large-scale-sporting-events) In sports clubs where spectators are/were allowed to the stadiums, the players have a much higher risks to get infected with Covid-19 than in regions without spectators.
 Moreover Covid-19 incidence rates seem to be higher in areas with large scale sport events (especially indoor).
 * [Airplanes](#airplanes): High spread rates observed without adequate prevention measures (mask, ventilation).
 * [Large Scale Production Factories](#large-scale-production-factories): Multiple large outbreaks observed mainly in food production factories around the world.